giovanniboscu/continuous-section-field/docs/nonprismatic-beam-solver/reduced_model_input_data.md

 **Status:** first draft
 **Scope:** definition of the reduced input data required to drive the original Balduzzi 2016 beam formulation.
-**Out of scope:** numerical discretization, solver implementation, and future generalization to richer sectional geometries.

 ## 1. Purpose